DataDog/documentation/content/en/containers/cluster_agent/admission_controller.md

 ---

 ## Overview
-The Datadog admission controller is a component of the Datadog Cluster Agent.
-The main benefit of the admission controller is to simplify your application pod configuration.
+The Datadog Admission Controller is a component of the Datadog Cluster Agent.
+The main benefit of the Admission Controller is to simplify your application pod configuration.
 For that, it has two main functionalities:

 - Inject environment variables (`DD_AGENT_HOST`, `DD_TRACE_AGENT_URL` and `DD_ENTITY_ID`) to configure DogStatsD and APM tracer libraries into the user's application containers.
 - Inject Datadog standard tags (`env`, `service`, `version`) from application labels into the container environment variables.

-Datadog's admission controller is `MutatingAdmissionWebhook` type.
-For more details on admission controllers, see the [Kubernetes guide][1].
+Datadog's Admission Controller is `MutatingAdmissionWebhook` type.
+For more details on admission controllers, see the [Kubernetes guide on admission controllers][1].

 ## Requirements